Alejandro Campano

-Alejandro Campano Hernando (born 29 December 1978) is a Spanish retired footballer who played mainly as a right midfielder.
+Alejandro Campano Hernando (born 29 December 1978) is a Spanish former professional footballer who played mainly as a right midfielder.

 Club career

 Campano was born in Seville, Andalusia.
 He amassed La Liga totals of 170 games and 15 goals over the course of six seasons, mainly with RCD Mallorca.

 Campano also represented in the competition Gimnàstic de Tarragona, and retired in June 2012 at the age of 33 after one year in the Segunda División with Xerez CD, later working as a sports agent.